 Keep reading to find out!

-Which Birds Are Pests?
+Which Birds Are Considered Pests in Australia?

 Pigeons, mynas, starlings, and sparrows are the four main types of bird pests in Australia:

-How to Identify Them: Pigeons are much larger than the other birds on this list, measuring around 300 to 350 mm in length.
+What do they look like?
+Pigeons are much larger than the other birds on this list, measuring around 300 to 350 mm in length.
 They tend to have plump bodies, short legs, and a smooth plumage featuring various shades of grey.

 Indian or Common Myna